8rinG-Yrrej/irvsp-patch/README.md

 My patches to irvsp to fix syntax and make it compilable by gfortran.

 - Fixed some nonstandard syntaxes, which are only permitted by ifort not gfortran
-- Fix makefile options
+- Alter makefile options to work with gfortran.
-- Make configure.sh inactive.

 Original code is the IRVSP at
 https://github.com/zjwang11/IRVSP